 Instead of this, companies chose to use proprietary devices that all shared the same platform and the same software.
 They also disallowed employees from downloading apps.

-Mobile enterprise application platforms (MEAP) are extremely powerful whether a company chooses to BYOD or not.
+Mobile enterprise application platforms (MEAP), also known as mobile app development platforms (MADP), are extremely powerful whether a company chooses to BYOD or not.
 By having a barcode scanner on a factory floor that actively traces where products are moving from one place to another, companies can establish a huge amount of data, which can then be leveraged to calculate things like the return on investment for certain factory machines or the efficiency of different carriers in different regions.

 This is a major advancement over using a paper system with a clipboard.
 Such a method is too time consuming to make decisions quickly, and the information may not be accurate enough for making good estimations.